-For the past 12 years, the 30A Songwriters Festival has attracted thousands of die-hard live music fans from around the country to hear original songwriters spanning many genres of music perform their songs.
+For the past 12 years, the 30A Songwriters Festival, hosted by Cultural Arts Alliance of Walton County, a local non-profit, has attracted thousands of die-hard live music fans from around the country to hear original songwriters spanning many genres of music perform their songs.
 The beach resort towns along Highway 30A on the Gulf of Mexico feature 30 venues presenting over 230 songwriters and 300+ solo, band, and in-the-round performances throughout the weekend of January 14 – 17, 2022.

 This is the festival’s 13th year to benefit the Cultural Arts Alliance of Walton County.